Take the One Tonne Challenge!

 - Year 1: take more staycations or holiday in the UK, cut flying by two thirds – save 1 tonne (vs current average 1.4 tonnes from flying) read more

 - Years 2 & 3: retrofit your home and switch to heat pump – save 1.7 tonnes (assumes 14k kWh initial gas heating load, one fifth reduction in primary energy use from energy efficiency measures, ASHP SPF 2.7, GHG conversion factors for gas and electricity of 0.183 and 0.212)

-- Years 4 & 5: buy more second-hand goods, halve the purchase of new consumer items - save 2 tonnes
+- Years 4 & 5: buy more second-hand goods and less new 'stuff', halve the purchase of new consumer items - save 2 tonnes

 - Year 6: go vegetarian three days a week – save 1 tonne

-- Year 7: replace existing petrol car with new EV – save 0.76 tonnes or 1.3 tonnes if EV is bought second hand (assumes 8000 annual mileage, 210 gCO2/mile incl embedded carbon for existing small petrol car, 115 for new small EV and 45 for second hand EV, source)
+- Year 7: as well as cycling and walking more, replace your existing petrol car with a new EV – save 0.76 tonnes or 1.3 tonnes if EV is bought second hand (assumes 8000 annual mileage, 210 gCO2/mile incl embedded carbon for existing small petrol car, 115 for new small EV and 45 for second hand EV, source)

 All of these changes would save money, either immediately or within a few years, and would ensure your household is on track to contribute to meeting the Paris goals.

 The big changes – retrofitting our homes and replacing our cars – will need supportive policies from the government and a lot of investment in the electricity grid, which is starting to happen.
 Our product choices – from building materials to consumer goods – must also account for the climate and environment impacts of manufacture and disposal, which is not yet happening.